 We walked around the Imbiah lookout and the Merlion statue, stopping for photo ops and a quick bite.
 Singapore is hot through the year, so do keep caps and sunglasses handy.
 We visited the S. E. A. Aquarium.
-It has a vast collection of marine animals from various habitats – different varieties of sharks, a giant coral reef column with colourful fishes, luminescent sea jellies, eels.
+It has a vast collection of marine animals from various habitats.
+There are different varieties of sharks, a giant coral reef column with colourful fishes, luminescent sea jellies, eels.

 We watched a pink dolphin show as well that my daughter enjoyed immensely.

 Next, we popped into the Port of Lost Wonder (renamed the Palawan Pirate Ship).
 It is a large water play area in the form of a pirate ship (no points for guessing that!) apt for kids from age of 3 to 10 years.
-It is now free for all guests.
-It has a lovely restaurant that offers basic pasta and snacks along with drinks – we had a quick and fuss-free lunch.
+This area is now free for all guests.
+There is a lovely restaurant that offers basic pasta and snacks along with drinks.
+We had a quick and fuss-free lunch.
 With splash pools, sprinklers and slides, my daughter was occupied for a good 2 hours, while we sunbathed on the deck chairs and caught up on our holiday reading.